HUAN-TW/tinyURL/README.md

 # TinyURL - Short URL Generator

-TinyURL is a simple short URL generator built with Express and Express Handlebars, styled with <span style="background-color: yellow; color: black;">Tailwind CSS</span>.
+TinyURL is a simple short URL generator built with Express and Express Handlebars, styled with `Tailwind CSS`.
 It helps you shorten long URLs into easy-to-share short links.

 ## Installation